mohammadtzs/EthereumCasts/README.md

 # EthereumCasts
-Companion repo to an Ethereum/Solidity course on Udemy
+Companion repo to an Ethereum/Solidity course on Udemy.